Nurse Practitioner Led Memory Clinic

-Your Health Hub has a multi-disciplinary team approach to Memory Assessment and Dementia Diagnostic Services and is led by our Specialist Aged Care Nurse Practitioners, Psychogeriatric Nurse Practitioner, Dietitian, Physiotherapists, Psychologists Collaborative Old Age Psychiatrists and Geriatricians.
+Your Health Hub has a multi-disciplinary team approach to Memory Assessment and Dementia Diagnostic Services and is led by our Specialist Aged Care Nurse Practitioners Lisa Sproule and our skilled team of Physiotherapists, Exercise Physiologists, Dietitians and Psychologists.

 The Nurse Practitioner Led Memory Clinic is a specialist diagnostic clinic which aims to assist people with memory loss, or changes to their thinking, and those who support them.

-Early diagnosis is important to determine the best treatment and plan for the future.
+Early diagnosis of memory loss is critical to determining the best treatment and plan for the future.
 It provides the opportunity to learn about the condition, understand changes as they happen and cope with day-to-day issues of cognitive change.

 An assessment with the memory clinic provides: